 The Mauna loa road scenic drive is the only route on this page that you cannot use to ‘go’ to another place on the Big Island.
 Instead, it takes you to the trailhead of the multi-day hike up Mauna Kea.
 We recommend that you go up this trail a few miles to get a feel for yet another face of the Big Island.
 The best views, however, are on the way up.

 This is our favorite scenic drive on the Big Island, and we can think of no excuse not to see it.
-The Kalapana – Kapoho road (also known as “red road”) runs along the coast through tree tunnels in the lush Puna district, and passes by a few beach parks and hot ponds which make great stops to take in the surroundings.
+The Kalapana – Kapoho road (also known as “red road”) runs along the coast through tree tunnels in the lush Puna district, passes by a few beach parks and hot ponds which make great stops to take in the surroundings, and abruptly stops at the Isaac Hale beach park where it has been cut off by the most recent lava flow.

-Another must-see of this scenic road is Kalapana-Kaimu where the road now terminates after it was overrun by lava in 1990.
+Another must-see on this scenic road is Kaimu where the road now terminates after it was overrun by lava in 1990.
 This lava also covered the world-famous Kalapana black sand beach.
-Right now (and a 15-minute hike from Kaimu), you can see a new black sand beach forming.
+After only a short 15-minute stroll from Kaimu you can see a new black sand beach forming.
 This is a great start/ending of this scenic drive and will leave a deep impression of the destruction that lava is capable of.

 In the ‘town’ of Kalapana-Kaimu you can take a break and find a few vendors selling food, drinks, souvenirs and lava pictures.